 A distinguishing quality of Axtell was his remarkable power to pass on his great speed to his descendants.
 By 1900 he had 46 trotters in the 2:30 list and 5 pacers in the 2:25 list.
-The Axtell strain has persisted to the present through his son Axworthy $(2:15\frac{1}{2})$.
-The most noted son of Axworthy is the mighty Guy Axworthy (2:083/4), the grandson of Axtell, and one of the greatest sires that ever lived.
+The Axtell strain has persisted to the present through his son Axworthy $(2:15\frac{1}{2})$ .
+The most noted son of Axworthy is the mighty Guy Axworthy $(2:08\frac{3}{4})$ , the grandson of Axtell, and one of the greatest sires that ever lived.
 In 1931 this phenomenal stallion, although twenty-nine years old, ranked ninth in the list of producing sires with 15 new standard performers.
 Excepting Peter Volo, he is the only sire in the world to have four foals in the two minute list - Lee Axworthy, Arion Guy, Mr. McElwyn, and Guy McKinney.

-Lee Axworthy (1:581/4) holds the world stallion record.
-Arion Guy (1:591⁄2) ranked third in the list of sires for 1931 with 25 new performers, bringing his total to 117.
-First among the sires for 1931 was Mr. McElwyn (1:591/4) with 30 new performers.
+Lee Axworthy $(1:58\frac{1}{4})$ holds the world stallion record.
+Arion Guy $(1:59\frac{1}{2})$ ranked third in the list of sires for 1931 with 25 new performers, bringing his total to 117.
+First among the sires for 1931 was Mr. McElwyn $(1:59\frac{1}{4})$ with 30 new performers.
 His colts are trotting very fast and two of them hold the world record for age and sex.
-They are Main McElwyn who trotted in 2:023/4 as a two-year-old and Maid McElwyn who holds the world race record of 2:021⁄2 for two-year-old fillies.
-The fourth great foal of Guy Axworthy is Guy McKinney $(1:59\frac{1}{2})$ who won the Hambletonian stake of the producing sires.

-\$63,000 as a three-year-old.
-His first foals were just beginning to race in 1931, but he already had eight new performers and ranked well up among
+They are Main McElwyn who trotted in $2:02\frac{3}{4}$ as a two-year-old and Maid McElwyn who holds the world race record of $2:02\frac{1}{4}$ for two-year-old fillies.
+The fourth great foal of Guy Axworthy is Guy McKinney $(1:59\frac{1}{2})$ who won the Hambletonian stake of \$63,000 as a three-year-old.
+His first foals are just beginning to race but in 1931 he already had eight new performers and ranked well up among the producing sires.

-Thus the stone that the builder rejected has become the cornerstone of one of the greatest families of harness horses in the world today.
+Thus the stone that the builder rejected has become the cornerstone of one of the greatest families of harness horses in the world to-day.
 When Lou foaled Axtell by William L., whose sire, George Wilkes, sprang from the mighty Hambletonian, she blended the best blood of the Mambrino line with that of the fountain head of trotters.
 And Axtell - the only three-year-old to hold the world stallion record - through his son Axworthy has left an imperishable heritage to followers of the trotting world.